KUP0148/vvp-project/README.md

 Author: Timoteus KUP0148

 This Python package implements a small but simply extendable object-oriented framework for video visualization of 2D simulations of gravitational systems of bodies, particularly systems of planets.
 Saving into files is also possible.
+(Note that saving in `mp4` or `avi` requires `ffmpeg`)

 More information can be found in docstrings.